-On a normal microcontroller serial interface you set up the set up the transfer parameters (clock edge, bit-order, word-length) in advance, then just do byte or word transfers based on those settings.
-The FTDI interface is completely different; you specify the parameters you want on each transfer, and can freely intersperse commands with different word-lengths, clock edges etc. Bits 4 -6 are particularly strange, in that they allow you to control the flow of data to & from the chip; if just bit 4 is set you have a write-only interface, just bit 5 and it is read-only.
+On a normal microcontroller serial interface you set up the transfer parameters (clock edge, bit-order, word-length) in advance, then just do byte or word transfers based on those settings.
+The FTDI interface is completely different; the parameters are specified for each transfer, and you can freely intersperse commands with different word-lengths, clock edges etc. Bits 4 -6 are particularly strange, in that they allow you to control the flow of data to & from the chip; if just bit 4 is set you have a write-only interface, just bit 5 and it is read-only.
 What use is that?
 Very useful, if we’re doing more complex protocols such as SWD, but for simpler read/write tasks you’d probably want to leave DO & DI enabled (not TMS, unless you’re implementing JTAG) .

 These serial-data commands have bit 7 clear, but the FTDI application note describes various other commands that are available if bit 7 is set; for example, to set an I/O pin in MPSSE mode the following commands are used: